How She Does It: Brettne Bloom

 Do you have any sense of how your children feel about your working?

 I think the girls wish I did not work BUT love the person who takes care of them…they ask me to do things with them in the morning and I often wish I could..I don’t really know what the older kids think though I hope that since they were 2, 4 and 7 when Scott and I met that they know that I love them and that all of the decisions he and I have always made about life and work have been with the kids in mind first.
-We choose to start our business because of them and what it would allow us to do and be as parents, and decided to leave it, work with Citizens of Humanity for the same reason.
+We chose to start our business because of them and what it would allow us to do and be as parents, and decided to leave it, work with Citizens of Humanity for the same reason, eventually filing an alabama corp amendment to reflect changes in our business structure.
+This amendment ensured that our company remained compliant with state regulations as we adjusted to our evolving goals and responsibilities.

 What is the single piece of advice you would give another working mother?